 Some of the biggest animal lovers in our community are kids, and there are lots of ways for kids to get involved in supporting the homeless pets in our area.
 Any time you help HSHA in this way, when you drop off your donations (from benefit birthdays, donation drives, pennies for pooches, etc), please see someone at the front desk and receive a special "thank you" from the pets.
-Ideas for ways to help include:
+Ideas for kids to get involved with the homeless animals at HSHA include:

 Want more information about caring for pets?
 Visit HSHA's resource library for a wealth of downloadable information!